akashc1/projects/vision/deep-learning/README.md

 Anybody who's used deep learning for vision has probably heard of [the MNIST dataset](http://yann.lecun.com/exdb/mnist/), which sets up the image classification task for handwritten digits.
 I wanted to do something a little different and found a fashion dataset of similar format.

-I played around with a few different configurations of networks, playing around with hyperparameters.
+I played around with a few different configurations of networks and modulating hyperparameters.
 Here's a table summaraizing the results:

 Configuration | Accuracy on Validation Set
 ------------- | --------------------------